Annals of Urologic Oncology

 Conclusion PSMA and Ki 67 IHC marker can be used in conjunction with or as a substitute to Gleason scoring system for proper risk.

-Key words Prostate cancer, Ki-67, PSMA, Gleason scoring system
+Key words prostate cancer, Ki-67, PSMA, gleason scoring system

 Introduction